zahirovic/Password-Generator/README.md

 ## Description

-I created a web applition to generate a secure password usng starter code.
+I created a web applition to generate a secure password using starter code.
 This helped me practice core concepts of JavaScript.

 ## Installation